Fundamentalist–modernist controversy: Early controversies in Presbyterianism

-The rise of higher criticism and the Briggs Affair, 1880–93
+The rise of higher criticism and the Briggs Affair, 1880–1893

-American Presbyterians first became aware of higher criticism (the historical-critical method) as a development of the German academy.
-Between 1829 and 1850, the Princeton Review, the leading Old School theological journal under the editorship of Charles Hodge, published 70 articles against higher criticism, and the number increased in the years after 1850.
-However, it was not until the years after 1880 that higher criticism really had any advocates within American seminaries.
-When higher criticism arrived, it arrived in force.

 The first major proponent of higher criticism within the Presbyterian Church was Charles Augustus Briggs, who had studied higher criticism in Germany (in 1866).
 His inaugural address upon being made Professor of Hebrew at Union Theological Seminary in 1876 was the first salvo of higher criticism within American Presbyterianism.
 Briggs was active in founding The Presbyterian Review in 1880, with Archibald Alexander Hodge, president of Princeton Theological Seminary, initially serving as Briggs' co-editor.
 In 1881, Briggs published an article in defense of William Robertson Smith which led to a series of responses and counter-responses between Briggs and the Princeton theologians in the pages of The Presbyterian Review.
 In 1889, B. B. Warfield became co-editor and refused to publish one of Briggs' articles, a key turning point.

 In 1891, Briggs was appointed as Union's first-ever professor of Biblical theology.
 His inaugural address, entitled "The Authority of Holy Scripture", proved to be highly controversial.
 Whereas previously, higher criticism had seemed a fairly technical, scholarly issue, Briggs now spelt out its full implications.
 In the address, he announced that higher criticism had now definitively proven that Moses did not write the Pentateuch; that Ezra did not write Ezra, Chronicles or Nehemiah; Jeremiah did not write the books of Kings or the Lamentations; David did not write most of the Psalms; Solomon wrote not the Song of Solomon or Ecclesiastes but only a few Proverbs; and Isaiah did not write half of the book of Isaiah.
 The Old Testament was merely a historical record that showed man in a lower state of moral development, with modern man having progressed morally far beyond Noah, Abraham, Jacob, Judah, David, and Solomon.
 At any rate, according to Briggs, the Scriptures as a whole were riddled with errors and the doctrine of scriptural inerrancy taught at Princeton Theological Seminary "is a ghost of modern evangelicalism to frighten children."
-Not only was the Westminster Confession in error but also the very foundation of the Confession, the Bible, could not be used to create theological absolutes.
-He now called on other rationalists in the denomination to join him in sweeping away the dead orthodoxy of the past and work for the unity of the entire church.